sultangazin/cyphy_testbed/README.md

 4. **demo_launchers**
 This packages contains the *ROS* launch files to simplify the instantiation of the system components.
 Currently, the main launchers are
+    1. "cf\_bridge": This launcher is mandatory to operate with the *Crazyflies* since it set up the connection of the crazyflie with the system and sets up the vehicle with the desired initial paramters.
-    1. "cf\_bridge": Send a request to add a *Crazyflie* to the system and configure the vehicle.
-This requires the presence of a crazyflie radio server active to take the request and start a communication thread.
+    This requires the presence of a crazyflie_server active to take the request and start a communication thread.

-    2. "radio_server": Start a node that provide services to add *Crazyflie*s to the system.
+    2. "radio_server": Start a crazyflie_server node that provides services to add *Crazyflie*s to the system.
 It spawns a thread for each connected *Crazyflie*.

     3. "commander_launch": Starts the Commander node and the Guidance node.
+These nodes are necessary to interact with the vehicles since they generate the reference trajectories followed by the controllers.

-    4. "controller_launch": Start the radio bridge with the Crazyflie and the ROS remote controller node.
+    4. "controller_launch": Launch file that simplifies the startup of the remote controller for the *Crazyflie*.
+Specifically, it starts the radio bridge with the Crazyflie (cf_bridge.launch) and the ROS remote controller node.

     5. "estimator_launch": Start the estimator node that aggregates the information provided by the MOCAP to estimate the pose of the vehicle.

     6. "vrpn_lauch": Starts the acquisition of data from the input sources, such as *Optitrack*.
 The launch file starts also an instance of *rViz* to visualize the vehicle/trajectory/estimation in a virtual environment.

-    7. "demo_core": Start the datastream, the commander and arena parts of the framework.
+    7. "demo_core": Launch file to simplify the startup of the system.
+It starts the VRPN node (vrpn_launch), the estimators (estimator_launch), the commanders (commander_launch) and the swarm manager node.

     8. "ext_control": Starts the offboard controller node.

     9. "arena": Start the arena/ROS bridge

-    10. "setup_vehicle": Start the radio bridge with the Crazyflie.
+    10. "setup_vehicle": Start the radio bridge with the Crazyflie (Warps the cf_bridge)
 5. **guidance**
 This package provides the guidance for the drone, that is, given a command and the current status of the drone, it generates the references to achieve the task.
 6. **monitors**